viamrobotics/docs/docs/services/frame-system/_index.md

 Consider a robot configured with a [`jetson` board](/components/board), wired to a [`webcam` camera](/components/camera/webcam) and a [`wheeled` base](/components/base/wheeled) with two [motors](/components/motor) driving its wheels.

-No reference frame configuration has been specified, so on the **Frame System** **Config** sub-tab, the components are shown to all be located on the default `world` origin point as follows:
+No reference frame configuration has been specified, so on the **Frame System** subtab of the **Config** tab, the components are shown to all be located on the default `world` origin point as follows:

   ![Example robot's default frame configuration shown in the Frame System Editor.
 All components are stuck on top of each other](img/demo_base_unedited.png)